 The Ghana Education Service (GES) says teachers as they wait for the National Council for Curriculum and Assessment (NaCCA) to release the new curriculum-based textbooks can use the old textbooks for teaching in classrooms.

-Prof. Kwasi Opoku-Amankwa, the Director-General of the Ghana Education Service (GES) announced this in an interview with the Accra-based Peace 104.3 FM monitored by EducationWeb.com.gh on Thursday.
+The Director-General of the Ghana Education Service (GES) and Vice-Chairman of WAEC Council Prof. Kwasi Opoku-Amankwa announced this speaking on Peace 104.3 FM Kokrooko show monitored by EducationWeb.com.gh.

 Professor Kwasi Opoku-Amankwa said though teachers particularly those at the basic level are required to get the new curriculum textbooks to teach the students however they must not base their teaching on only textbooks.